-These raw materials are purchased from several suppliers, are readily available from numerous sources and accounted for approximately 13% of our total cost of sales for 2023.
-Total material costs, including purchased components, represented approximately 48% of our cost of sales in 2023.
+These raw materials are purchased from several suppliers, are readily available from numerous sources and accounted for approximately 13% of our total cost of sales for 2024.
+Total material costs, including purchased components, represented approximately 46% of our cost of sales in 2024.

 We occasionally enter into short-term commodity-related raw material supply arrangements to mitigate the impact of future price increases in commodity-related raw materials, including zinc, brass, aluminum and stainless steel.
 These arrangements generally provide for stated unit prices based upon specified purchase volumes, which help us to stabilize our commodity-related raw material costs to a certain extent.
 At other times we may make spot market buys of larger quantities of raw materials to take advantage of favorable pricing or volume-based discounts.
-After increasing in 2021 and the first half of 2022, prices for the primary commodity-related raw materials used in the manufacture of our locking mechanisms, primarily zinc and brass, generally began to stabilize in the latter half of 2022 and into 2023 and generally began to soften in the latter half of 2023.
-Prices for aluminum and stainless steel, the primary raw material used for the manufacture of marine components, including marine exhaust headers and pipes, wake enhancement systems, throttles and trim tabs, experienced significant volatility during 2021 and 2022 but were more stable in 2023.
-Although raw commodity costs declined during 2023 from elevated levels experienced in 2021 and 2022, in most cases materials we purchase also include processing and conversion costs such as alloying, extrusion and rolling, which continue to be elevated due to costs of labor, transportation and energy.
-Based on current economic conditions, we expect the prices for zinc, brass, aluminum, stainless steel and other manufacturing materials in 2024 to be relatively stable.
+Our raw material prices were generally stable through the first half of 2024, although beginning in the latter half of the third quarter we began to experience moderate increases in certain raw material costs, particularly brass.
+The zinc market was volatile in 2024, but we were successful in making strategic spot buys to keep our costs consistent with 2023.
+Prices for aluminum and stainless steel, which are the primary raw materials used for the manufacture of marine components (including marine exhaust headers and pipes, wake enhancement systems, throttles and trim tabs), were relatively stable in 2024 because we took advantage of volume purchase opportunities during the year.
+In most cases, commodity raw materials we purchase include processing and conversion costs, such as alloying, extrusion and rolling, which remain elevated due to costs of labor, transportation, and energy.
+Processing and conversion costs are not expected to decrease and may negate the benefit of softening commodity prices on our purchases.
+Based on current economic conditions, we expect the prices for zinc, brass, aluminum, stainless steel and other manufacturing materials in 2025 to be relatively stable, although governmental actions such as tariffs may impact markets.
 When purchased on the spot market, each of these raw materials may be subject to sudden and unanticipated price increases.
 When possible, we seek to mitigate the impact of fluctuations in these raw material costs on our margins through improvements in production efficiencies or other operating cost reductions.
 In the event we are unable to offset raw material cost increases with other cost reductions, it may be difficult to recover those cost increases through increased product selling prices or raw material surcharges due to the competitive nature of the markets in which we compete.
 Consequently, overall operating margins can be negatively affected by commodity-related raw material cost pressures.
 Commodity market prices are cyclical, reflecting overall economic trends, specific developments in consuming industries and speculative investor activities.